HicaroD/HicaroTech/README.md

 # HicaroTech
-:page_facing_up: A simple blog where I post articles about everything that I am learning.
+:page_facing_up: A simple blog website where I post about everything that I am learning.

 ## License
 This project is licensed under the MIT license.
 See [LICENSE](LICENSE).